Romanian Air Force: Beginnings

-In November 1909, the Romanian Minister of War commissioned Aurel Vlaicu to build the A. Vlaicu I airplane at the Bucharest Army Arsenal which first flew on 17 June 1910.
-On 28 September during the Fall military exercise, Vlaicu flew his airplane from Slatina to Piatra Olt carrying a message, Romania thus becoming one of the first countries to use airplanes for military purposes.
+In November 1909, the Romanian Minister of War commissioned Aurel Vlaicu to build the A Vlaicu I airplane at the Bucharest Army Arsenal which first flew on 17 June 1910.
+On 28 September during the fall military exercise, Vlaicu flew his airplane from Slatina to Piatra Olt carrying a message, Romania thus becoming one of the first countries to use airplanes for military purposes.
 Along with other Romanian pilots, Vlaicu flew reconnaissance missions during the Second Balkan War.
 Vlaicu III, the first metal aircraft in the world, was completed after his death, in May 1914.

+On 1 April 1913, the first law on the organization of military aeronautics was issued, thus forming the Military Aeronautics Service (Serviciul de Aeronautică Militară), later reorganized as the Romanian Air Corps (Corpul de Aviație Român) in 1915.
+Organized as such, the Romanian aviation participated in the Second Balkan War, becoming the first air arm to perform operations over an enemy capital city, with leaflet drop missions flown over Sofia.